benmvp/slides/2017/chainreact/react-native-esnext.md

 <!-- .element: style="border: 0; background: none; margin: 0; box-shadow: none; width: 25%" -->

 NOTES:
-- Fourth and last feature relates to the Location Screen
+- Fourth and last feature relates to the Location Screen again
 - Has this toggle area where it shows Lyft/Uber options if you expand it

 /////